KellyMahan/winker/README.md

 For an example of how I make use of it.
 Check out my project at https://github.com/KellyMahan/MyHome .
 It shows all the gems I'm currently using along with some setup scripts.
 Currently I combine Winker WinkerAI and AmazonEchoJS for voice controlled home automation.

+If you just want to interface with the API then the basic gem usage is below.

     Winker.configure do |wink|
       wink.client_id     = "******************"